Western Undergraduate Exchange (WUE) Program

-As a part of the Western Undergraduate Exchange (WUE) program, Cal State East Bay offers students the chance to further their education and broaden their horizons beyond the boundaries of their home state, with tuition equivalent to that of an in-state resident.
+As a part of the Western Undergraduate Exchange (WUE) program, Cal State East Bay offers students the chance to further their education and broaden their horizons beyond the boundaries of their home state, with tuition fees equivalent to no more than 150% of California resident rate.

 Residents from the following states participating in the reduced tuition program are:

 Alaska, Arizona, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, Wyoming, and the Commonwealth of the Northern Marianas Islands.

 Submit your documents by the deadlines

 In order to be considered for the WUE program, students must submit the Cal State Apply application, any required documents for admissions consideration by the published deadlines.
 Also required is the Western Undergraduate Exchange Participation Agreement to be submitted by August 1 for fall admission.

 Tuition information for the program can be found on the WUE tab in the fee table on the Estimated Cost of Attendance web site.

 If you have questions or need more information please contact Dave Vasquez at (510) 885-2029 or firstname.lastname@example.org.

 *California residents are not eligible to apply for the WUE scholarship.